Vault of the Wardens Mythic+ Guide (Legion 7.0.3)

 Ranged DPS should spread to avoid chaining Swoop, and interrupt the subsequent Furious Blast.
 Avoid Furious Flames and Fel Mortar telegraphs.
 The tank should use active mitigation during Darkstrikes.
 When the boss is in the Havoc form, avoid the Hatred laser; when he is in the Vengeance form, dodge glaive chains from Glaive.

-The Tirathon Saltheril encounter has two phases, the first beginning when you engage him and lasting until 50% health, and the second at 50% health, when he selects a Metamorphosis form (either Havoc or Vengeance).
+The Tirathon Saltheril encounter has three phases, the first beginning when you engage him and lasting until 70% health, and the second lasting until 40% health, as he cycles between his Metamorphosis forms, with the third and final phase lasting until you kill him.

 During the first phase, Tirathon will deal high tank damage and regularly cast Fel Mortar, creating a large circular green telegraph in the room that players should quickly avoid.
 If you are present after 2 seconds, high Fire damage will be taken from the blast followed by a patch of Furious Flames in the area, dealing periodic damage.